ramakoni1/sql-docs/docs/t-sql/statements/alter-database-transact-sql-set-options.md

 OFF
 The database remains open after the last user exits.

 The AUTO_CLOSE option is useful for desktop databases because it allows for database files to be managed as regular files.
 They can be moved, copied to make backups, or even e-mailed to other users.
-The AUTO_CLOSE process is asynchronous; repeatedly opening and closing the database doesn't reduce performance.
+The AUTO_CLOSE process is asynchronous; repeatedly opening and closing the database doesn't reduce performance of SQL Server.

+After a database is shutdown, next time an application attempts to use the database, the database has to be first opened and then get the status to online.
+This could take some time and can result in application time outs.

 > [!NOTE]
 > The AUTO_CLOSE option isn't available in a Contained Database or on [!INCLUDE[ssSDS](../../includes/sssds-md.md)].